-- 1993 Wally Masur reaches career high World Singles ranking of No15 and in Doubles No 8 - 1993 Annabel Ellwood, Jodi Richardson and Jenny Popovic win Wilson Cup and Annabel and Jodi members of Australian Junior team, coached by Helen Gourlay which won the World Youth Cup - 1994 ACT gains voting rights on LTAA - 1994 Ben Ellwood wins Boys Doubles and Singles at Australian Open and Boys Doubles at Wimbledon and US Open.
-Ranked No 1 Junior in the World - 1996 Ros Balodis wins a record 8th Womens Resident Singles title - 1997 Annabel Ellwood reaches career high World Singles ranking of No57; in 1997/98 representing Australia in three Federation Cup ties and in the Hopman Cup - 2001 inaugural Canberra International WTA event in Canberra, won by Justine Henin
+- 1993 Wally Masur reaches career high World Singles ranking of No 15 and No 8 in doubles - 1993 Annabel Ellwood, Jodi Richardson and Jenny Popovic win Wilson Cup and Annabel and Jodi members of Australian Junior team, coached by Helen Gourlay which won the World Youth Cup - 1993 ACT changes trading name to Tennis ACT and in 1994 gains voting rights on LTAA - 1994 Ben Ellwood wins Boys Doubles and Singles at Australian Open and Boys Doubles at Wimbledon and US Open.
+Ranked No 1 Junior in the World - 1996 Ros Balodis wins a record 8th Womens Resident Singles title - 1997 Annabel Ellwood reaches career high ranking of No 57.
+In 1997/98 she represented Australia in three Federation Cup ties and in the Hopman Cup - 2001 inaugural Canberra International WTA event in Canberra, won by Justine Henin (BEL)

 Prior to her clean sweep in the Helsinki World Seniors Championships in 2017 noted sports journalist Jeff Kavanagh, in describing Ros Balodis as a master of her art wrote "Ros Balodis probably doesn't conform to most people's mental picture of a top flight tennis player.
-There's no gold chain dangling from her neck, branded headwear of flamboyant flourishes of her racquet.
+There's no gold chain dangling from her neck, branded headwear or flamboyant flourishes of her racquet.
 Instead, behind the façade, a precise approach to shot-making and the heart and mind of a fine practitioner of her sport".